 Of course, it’s not been all bad.

 The second of those men, however, I met with a handful of times.
-In between meeting, we exchanged emails and a few text messages.
-But there was something missing.
+In between meetings, we exchanged emails and a few text messages.
+But something was missing.
 I don’t know what it was, I don’t know if it was him or me or a combination of the two.
 I just know that I didn’t feel the spark*.

 But I received messages from even more men that I didn’t meet up with.

 Some of those messages were highly inappropriate.
-Some were from men who I just didn’t feel a connection with.
+Some were from men with who I just didn’t feel a connection.
 And some were just plain rude (for a variety of reasons).

 The madness of it all has prompted me to deactivate my online dating account.
 I just don’t think it’s the right place for me.

 So here I am, more than five years after my husband died, and I still haven’t had a new first kiss.
 I still haven’t held someone’s hand or snuggled with someone on the couch.
 Some days, I wonder if those things will ever happen for me again.
 But I try not to dwell on it too much.
 (Too much being a relative term!)